francescozanoni/tutorials/mysql_to_sqlite.md

 ### 0. Preliminary operations

-* if not already available,
+* if not already available, create the data source:

     1. create the schema to convert: